Fresh Blueberry Jam

 METHOD:

-Stir pectin into crushed blueberries in the pot.
-Add butter to reduce foaming.
-Bring mixture to a full rolling boil (a boil that doesn’t stop bubbling when stirred on high heat), stirring constantly.
+In a large, heavy-bottomed pot, stir the pectin into the crushed blueberries.
+Add the butter to help reduce foaming.
+Bring the mixture to a full rolling boil over high heat, stirring constantly.

-Pour in sugar from the bowl and stir until sugar is incorporated.
-Return mixture to a full rolling boil and boil for exactly 1 minute, stirring constantly.
-Remove from heat.
-Skim off any foam with a metal spoon.
+Pour in all the sugar at once and stir until dissolved.
+Return to a full rolling boil and boil for exactly 1 minute, stirring constantly.
+Remove from heat and skim off any foam with a metal spoon.

-Place jars in a rack in a water bath canner.
-Carefully Lower rack into canner.
-Water must cover jars by 1 to 2 inches.
-Add more boiling water, if necessary.
-Cover the canner with a lid and bring water to a gentle boil.
-Process 10 minutes.
+Place jars in the canner, ensuring water covers them by 1 to 2 inches.
+Add boiling water if needed.
+Cover and bring to a gentle boil.
+Process for 10 minutes.

 Related Posts